HSC8055 : Introduction to systematic reviewing and critical appraisal

 |Semester 1 Credit Value:||10|

-The aim of this module is to provide all students with a basic grounding in systematic review methods and critical appraisals so that they are able to undertake their own first systematic review.
+The aim of this module is to provide all students with a basic grounding in systematic review methods and critical appraisal so that they are in a position to undertake their own first systematic review.

 Outline Of Syllabus